Frequently Asked Questions

 Can I define what is delivered each month?
-For example can I have my roasts and ground beef delivered in the winter and steaks and hamburger delivered in the summer when I grill?
+For example, can I have my roasts and ground beef delivered in the winter and steaks and hamburger delivered in the summer when I grill?

 Absolutely.
-It is your share and we will deliver your share content in any order or mix you request.
+It is your share, and we will deliver your share content in any order or mix you request.
 If you want your roasts in the winter and more steaks in the summer grilling season, make sense to us.
-If you have a guests coming and you want something special to serve, just let us know and we will adjust your monthly deliveries accordingly.
+If you have a guest coming and you want something special to serve, just let us know and we will adjust your monthly deliveries accordingly.
 When you buy a share, you are buying a portion of a beef.
 You will get your entire share over the subscription period.
 How we deliver that share can be up to you.
-If you do not want to think about it, we can delivery an equal mix of steaks, roasts, and ground beef each month.
+If you do not want to think about it, we can deliver an equal mix of steaks, roasts, and ground beef each month.

 What if I have not consumed all of my monthly beef delivery and want to skip the next delivery?

-You may contact us at anytime to request skipping a delivery.
+You may contact us at any time to request skipping a delivery.
 We will simply skip the next month’s delivery and push your subscription out a month.
 We will also contact you approximately 1 week before each delivery as a reminder.
 This will give you an opportunity to re-schedule your share delivery if needed.

-Can I get my CSA quarterly or semi annually rather than monthly?
+Can I get my CSA quarterly or semiannually rather than monthly?

 CSA members are buying a share of an animal.
 Each animal will vary in size and content.
 For example, a longer animal will have more steaks.
 The share contents are based on averages and will vary slightly from animal to animal.
-Since each share is billed based on weight, you will always get all the meat your payed for.
+Since each share is billed based on weight, you will always get all the meat you paid for.
 If you are interested in a set cut count, we do offer our packages that specify a specific count rather than a range.

 How do I know when and where my order will be picked up?